scaliwalker/edoardo_scali.github.io/research.md

 - Which genes are associated with resistance in cypress to CCD?
 - How does climate affect gene expression during infection?

-I employ dual-RNA sequencing to analyze molecular interactions and evaluate how distinct climates influence these dynamics.
+I use dual-RNA seq to analyze molecular interactions and evaluate how distinct climates influence these dynamics.
 My experimental setup spans multiple California climate zones, from coastal fog-influenced areas to inland Mediterranean climates with hot summers, providing insights on climate-related risks for tree health.
 Complementing this, my comparative genomics analyses among Seiridium species explore evolutionary factors underpinning pathogenicity.

 ## Molecular ecology of Fungal Communities